-Hannah Ford is a fibre artist and uses appliqué, cross-stitch, hand and machine-embroidery, and painted textiles to illustrate scenes and tell stories in her work.
+Hannah Ford is a fibre artist and uses appliqué, cross-stitch, hand and machine-embroidery, and painted textiles to illustrate scenes and tell stories in her work that are mostly political in nature.
 Hannah works solely with reclaimed fabric.
-Her latest project, ‘A Divided Nation’, is a collection in the style of traditional circus sideshow banners, which comment on the current political landscape.
-This work was first exhibited in Invisible Numbers in June 2017, a group show that Hannah curated, produced, and hosted at Winns Gallery, London, attracting 1500 visitors in 10 days as part of the E17 Art Trail.
+‘A Divided Nation’, is a collection of banners in the style of traditional circus sideshow banners, which comment on the current political landscape in the UK.
+This work was first exhibited in Invisible Numbers in June 2017, a group show that Hannah curated, produced and hosted at Winns Gallery, London, attracting 1500 visitors in 10 days as part of the E17 Art Trail.

 Hannah Ford’s work has been exhibited at:

 'Odd Space', February 2018, curated by Hewing Wittare, 44 Ashdown Crescent, London NW5;

 ‘The World Transformed’, Labour Party Conference, September 2017, Brighton;

 ‘Hitch: By The People for The People’, August - September 2017, Artefacto Art Space, London, E10;